NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 ```
 for every tick

-    # The method that does the calculation also returns an object that the ball will collide next.
+    # The method that does the calculation also returns an object that the MITBall will collide next.
     Calculate collision time for all gizmos (and balls if added) inside the map.

     # Time until next frame is drawn
     if estimated time until nearest collision > 0.05 seconds then
-        Set balls new coordinates where the ball will be after this time passes
+        Set balls new coordinates where the MITBall will be after this time passes
         Apply gravity and friction for that time period.

     if time until next collision < 0.05 then
-        update the coordinates of the ball
+        update the coordinates of the MITBall
-        calculate and set the velocity of the ball after the collision
+        calculate and set the velocity of the MITBall after the collision

         # Calls the triggered() method on the object returned by calculating collisions method
-        if gizmo that ball collides with have trigger then
+        if gizmo that MITBall collides with have trigger then
            trigger the action

     Notifies the observers (redraws the screen)